 In his press release, North describes himself as a fiscal and social conservative and states that he wants to remove restrictions that prevent businesses from moving to the county.

 North resides in Natrona County with his wife and daughter.

 Eight Republicans and one Democrat are vying to fill three Natrona County Commission seats up for election this November.

 Two of the candidates — Paul Bertoglio and Robert Hendry — currently serve as commissioners.
-They are joined by fellow Republican candidates Jerry Cook, Tracy Lamont, Jim Milne, Todd Murphy, James Milne and Linda Shogren-O’Grady.
+They are joined by fellow Republican candidates Jerry Cook, Tracy Lamont, Todd Murphy, James Milne and Linda Shogren-O’Grady.
 The race’s lone Democrat is Terry Wingerter.